PartyWumpus/C-to-befunge93/README.md

 The top left 10x10 corner is a sort of zero page as it can be indexed with only 3 characters (ie 05g for getting the value at 0, 5), and is used as the registers (more specifically, `00` is the stack pointer, `10` is the call stack pointer, `20` is the return value, and the rest are general purpose, so register ID 1 is `30`, register 8 is `01`)

-There is a custom stack, which is where *all state* is stored.
-The actual befunge stack is only used to perform individual operations, with data going right back onto the cstack.
+There is a custom stack (cstack), which is where most state is stored.
+The actual befunge stack (bstack) is only used to perform individual operations, with data going right back onto the cstack.
 Indexing of this stack is stack frame relative only, which makes it nice and easy to work with.

-As zero is always on the stack (if empty), I could theoretically make calls to functions just be the ID, as the initial entry position is 0, and that'd be included for free.
-This would cause mayhem if any value ever leaked onto the bstack though, so idk.

 There is also a call stack which keeps track of previously called functions, and where you exited from them.

 Function calls/returns use *two* indexes, one for the function ID (where 1 is main, and everything else is arbitrary), and the return location in the function (where 0 is the start) because after a call you need to return back to the position in the function where you were.

+Note: As zero is always on the bstack (if empty), I could theoretically make calls to functions just be the ID, as the initial entry position is 0, and that'd be included for free.
+This would cause mayhem if any value ever leaked onto the bstack though, so idk.

 Calling convention: Return values just go in `20` in the zero-page, and function parameters go onto the start of the function's stack, so if a function takes args, stack(0) will be the value of the first one.
 This allows an arbitrarily large number of args, if needed.

 For ease of C compilation we just always move the value from the return register onto some stack value but that would theoretically be optimizable away in a register allocation pass, so I think it's the best choice.

+There's also a static memory space used for globals.

 ### TLDR: Stuff it supports
 - Stack frames for each function